thatandromeda/lc_site/about/content.md

 <!-- Some welcoming text. -->

 ## Overview of the topic
 The intent of this project is to invite you to learn about Reconstruction by providing a novel way to interact with Reconstruction-era Library of Congress content.
+Do you have questions, comments, discoveries?
+Share them on social media with #SituatingUs.

 ## Data selection
 For that reason, I cast as wide a net as possible, processing all Library of Congress materials from 1865-1877 which are available in fulltext format.